Klotok: Uses

 Floating markets, which have existed for over 400 years, use klotoks for trade, including buying and selling agricultural and handicraft products that are brought from the interior of Indonesia to coastal areas.

 Klotoks are a popular form of transportation for tourism.
-Sojourns to visit wild life parks, such as the Tanjing Puting National Park, provide for viewing wildlife along a waterway, particularly the orangutans, which are found in this park in large numbers, plus macaques, proboscis, gibbons, and monkeys.
+Sojourns to visit wild life parks, such as the Tanjung Puting National Park, provide for viewing wildlife along a waterway, particularly the orangutans, which are found in this park in large numbers, plus macaques, proboscis, gibbons, and monkeys.
 Such travel is a unique experience as klotok navigators are also good wildlife guides within the parks.
 The demand for these klotoks peaks in July and August.

 Highly sophisticated models of the klotok have been developed for use by fishermen who buy them even though they are expensive to use.
 Modern equipment fitted for some klotoks include purse seine, inboard engines, halogen lamps, cool box and radio.
 A few klotoks are also used for pole-line fishing.
 However, for seine fishing, the klotok is equipped with a converted drive shaft.
 When fitted with the additional fishing equipment, klotoks may be known as "mini-trawlers".
 When fitted with an outboard motor (comnjarmasin), commonly seen in Banjarmasin in Kalimantan and Jambi in Sumatra, it is called a water taxi.

 Other examples of commercial use for transport and distribution include rattan stored in specially built sheds on river docks depend on large klotoks to transport the palms to the timber port town of Sampit.